 Almost all existing studies, for instance, have a partisan component-the most common conjecture being that Democratic candidates typically do better when turnout is high.
-Some, however, hypothesize that this partisan effect will be conditioned by the partisan composition of the electorate (DeNardo 1980, 1986), whereas others find instead that this partisan effect may depend on the presence of class cleavages (Martinez and Gill 2005).
+Some, however, hypothesize that this partisan effect will be conditioned by the partisan composition of the electorate (DeNardo 1980, 1986), while others find instead that this partisan effect may depend on the presence of class cleavages (Martinez and Gill 2005).
 This debate over the causal nature of the relationship between turnout and partisan outcomes is fueled by mixed empirical evidence.
 Tests of the partisan conjecture vary remarkably in their findings, with Radcliff (1994) and Erikson (1995) anchoring the polar extremes of large partisan (i.e., pro-Democratic) turnout effects and no turnout effects, respectively.

 An alternative to the partisan hypotheses is identified by Grofman, Owen, and Collet (1999), who suggest that higher turnout rates could be bad news for incumbents.
 They note that high turnout "can arise if growing unpopularity of an incumbent leads to an increase in voters who seek to unseat him/her turning out at the polls and/or if potential vulnerability of an incumbent to a successful challenge leads to a campaign by a well-financed challenger whose campaign succeeds in attracting more voters to the polls" (Grofman, Owen, and Collet 1999, 359).
-In this view, high turnout is likely to correspond with decreased vote share for incumbent
+In this view, high turnout is likely to correspond with decreased vote share for incumbent candidates or the incumbent party.
+This hypothesized connection between turnout and incumbency is a reasonable alternative (or perhaps complement) to the partisan conjecture, but unfortunately it remains untested.
+Thus, there exists little scholarly agreement about either the partisan consequences of high turnout or its effect on incumbents in general.